Rectangle, Est. 2012, Brussels-based

 Rectangle is a Brussels-based and non-profit artist-run space founded in 2012.
 We have developed a particular interest in advertising and its apparatus.
 Our purpose is to challenge both its visual language and its proliferation in public and private space.

-In a span of over 30 exhibitions, we initiated unique collaborations including John M Armleder, Martin Belou, Melanie Bonajo, Pablo Helguera, Chris Martin, Jacqueline Mesmaeker, John Murphy, Benoît Platéus and Peter Scott.
+In a span of over 30 exhibitions, we initiated unique collaborations including John M Armleder, Martin Belou, Melanie Bonajo, Mark Dion, Pablo Helguera, Chris Martin, Jacqueline Mesmaeker, John Murphy, Benoît Platéus and Peter Scott.

 Rectangle first iteration incorporated a billboard (rectangle) above an exhibition space, offering artists the possibility of engaging audiences both within the gallery setting and across the broader public realm of the street.
 Located in the Saint-Gilles neighborhood of Brussels, Rectangle’s use of a small, one story factory building within a mixed-use neighborhood that showed signs of class “transitioning” presented a site of tension between the presence and growth of culture within “affordable” neighborhoods and the everyday experience of the local population.